 - courses taught by world-renowned faculty in the top-ranked public school of public health.

 Our alumni page profiles just a few of the successful alumni who have graduated from our program.

-The Master of Science in Environmental Engineering one- and two-year programs are based on 27 credit hours of coursework covering critical engineering competencies and a three-credit summer experiential learning course led by a practicing professional.
+The Master of Science in Environmental Engineering one- and two-year programs are based on 27 credit hours of coursework covering critical engineering competencies and a three-credit-hour experiential learning course led by a practicing professional.
 The programs begin in the fall semester.

 The one-year program lasts two semesters, ending with a culminating experiential learning project and the submission of a technical report.
 The two-year program lasts four semesters and ends with the submission of a research-based thesis.